ClickCease

 • Target Date: Three months from the start date

-• Progress Notes: Document each week’s occurrences, strategies used, and reflections on what worked.
+• Progress Notes: Document weekly occurrences, strategies implemented, and reflections on effectiveness.

-Weekly reviews with Jane allow for adjustment of coping strategies based on her feedback, ensuring that the approach remains client-centered and effective.
+Conducting weekly reviews with Jane facilitates adjustments to coping strategies based on her feedback, maintaining a client-centered approach.

 Checklist for an Effective Goal Tracking Sheet